seiyamatsumoto13/seiyamatsumoto13/README.md

 # Seiya Matsumoto

-MS in Computational Analysis and Public Policy(MSCAPP) student at the University of Chicago interested in urban systems, transportation, and public data.
+MS in Computational Analysis and Public Policy (MSCAPP) student at the University of Chicago.
+Interested in economic policy, urban systems, and public data.

 This page highlights selected projects and coursework.